Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT1/Solution-Report-Shire-of-Chittering-App.md

       To implement an effective system that benefits both residents and Shire staff, I propose the implementation of a self service portal that allows residents to:

-          - Make property rate payments, select appropriate installment period options.
+          1. Make property rate payments, select appropriate installment period options.
-          - View any outstanding rates for the financial year.
+          2. View any outstanding rates for the financial year.
-          - Get notified when rates are issues and/or due.
+          3. Get notified when rates are issues and/or due.
-          - Change payment details / options.
+          4. Change payment details / options.

       In order to enhance security when requesting property payments and other sensitive information, I propose the following
       solutions:

-          - Users Create a one time account registry
+          5. Users can register accounts with a  one time registration process.

-          - Account information will be tied with each property's unique reference number and name of the addressee that can be found on the issued rate notice.
+          6. Account information will be tied to each property's unique reference number and name of the addressee.
+             - This information can be found on the issued rate notice sent to the resident.

-          - Users will create passwords with email verification upon registering.
+          7. Users will create passwords with email verification upon registering their accounts.
-            - This allows for account recovery incase details are lost.
+             - By implements an email verification, residents can recover accounts if details are lost.

-          - Information on account creation WILL be encrypted using Industry Best Practices & Standards when stored account info.
+          8. Information on account creation will be encrypted using Industry Best Practices & Standards.
+             - This ensures password protection at all levels.

-          - Once encrypted the details can be stored in the current database with only slight amendments to the current table, however if the need arises, the creation of an individual database can be created.
+          9. Once user credentials are encrypted they can be stored in either:
+             - The currently implemented database (with minimal amendments to the current table)
+             - If the need arises, the creation of an separate database can be created after the account setup process.

-            **Note:**
-              Alterations WILL NOT impact how the current information is stored or accessed by the rates department & systems.
+            **Note**: Alterations WILL NOT impact how any of the current property information is stored and/or accessed by internal & external systems & practices.

     > Section II.
 Events & Community News:

-      An additional requirement of the application being developed is the
+      An additional requirement of the application is the implementation of a community platform, that will improve event & community news announcements to the residents in the shire.
+As the Shire consists of multiple rural satellite towns, hearing the latest news & community information can be difficult for residents.

+      Highlighted in the Shires Strategic-Objectives for Connecting Communities, their strategic approach illustrates the importance of supporting community events, social hubs and increasing community volunteering.
+      This demonstrates the importance of establishing an effective community outreach & engagement system, and how it is an essential element to capture in the project.
+To support this ideology I propose we include the following elements:

+          1. A togglable system that allows users to opt for notifications about upcoming events.
+             - This ensures that residents and store-holders are aware of events as soon as they are announced.

+          2. An Export event to calender feature.
+             - This will allow residents to export scheduled events straight from the application into their personal device.

+          3. The possibility of having a contact feature for resident feedback / questions.
+             - The feature could include required fields such as contact information for non registered accounts.
+             - The send messages will act as an email service for Shire staff as an alternative means of contact.

     > Section III.
 Emergency Alerts & Broadcasts:

+      The Shire of Chittering being a rural area surrounded by natural bushland, means that bushfires are a annual threat to the community.
+Henceforth, addressing bushfire information guarantees that residents are made aware of what to do if a bushfire occurs, as well as convey their responsibility in reducing the risks and support to emergency services during the bushfire season.
+To administer the following requirements I propose the development of the following areas:

+        1. A information page and/or links to current sources of information for residents to view what their requirements are.
+           - This will aid in the reduction of bushfire threats & encourage resident compliance.

+        2. Alerts and Highlight sections to notify residents when:
+           - Fire Restrictions come into affect
+           - Leading up to Fire-Break compliance inspection dates.

+        3. Emergency Service Information.
+           - Contacts and Links to DFES
+           - DFES, VFES, SES & VFS information (such as websites, contact details and volunteer recruitment dates)

+        4. Display the current FDR for the Swan Inland North Area.

+      Currently the Shire rely on a Subscription based SMS service (TIMS) to notify subscribed residents when they are required to stop machine related activities during summer.
+How ever the costs to broadcast alerts are expensive. [see 5.figure: E]
+      Another downside the the current broadcast system is that those subscribed will only receive alerts when they come into effect if they are currently with-in mobile signal.
+The shire has many mobile 'black-spot' areas where there is no mobile signal making it deadly when fire restrictions are put in place.
+Therefore I also propose the following features:

+        5. Display information regarding any active or scheduled bushfire restrictions on the application.

+        6. Create a togglable notification system for pre-scheduled fire restrictions.
+           - Allow residents to subscribe for push notifications as an alternative to the current TIMS system.

+        7. A feature that checks for updates whenever users come into mobile signal.
+           - Checks for scheduled alerts.
+           - Operational for users in 'dead-spot' areas.
+           - Removes the current push activation system with one that can be pre scheduled.
+This revolutionizes the way that users receive scheduled emergency alerts.

+        8. The feature will operate entire free of charge to both resident & Shire cutting costs dramatically.

  ### 6.b. -- Solution #2